Ending2015a/mlagents-fork/README.md

 This fork adds gradeint clipping to PPO and SAC to stablize training porcesses.

-You can set the max norm of the gradient cilpping in the `hyperpraametres` section of `config.yaml`
+You can set the max norm of the gradient cilpping in the `hyperparametres` section of `config.yaml`
 ```yaml
 hyperparameters:
   actor_clip_norm: 0.5